nmertaydin/transactional-outbox-in-action/README.md

 `docker ps`

-Note the container id of the Python consumer container (from the image `python:3`)
+Note the container id of the Python consumer container (that is spawned using the image `python:3`)

 Then run the following command: